-3. Heaven and the other positive planes of existence in the Universe
+3. Life after death in Heaven and other positive regions in the Universe

 Footnotes (based on the numbers in red in the above table):

-- Each positive and negative plane of existence beyond the Earth (physical) plane of existence becomes more and more subtle.
+- Each positive and negative plane of existence beyond the Earth (physical) region becomes more and more subtle.
 By subtle, we mean, that which is beyond the comprehension of the five senses, mind and intellect.
-Satyalok is the subtlest, i.e. the most difficult to perceive or comprehend unless the highest sixth sense (ESP) level is attained.
+Satyalok is the subtlest positive plane, and therefore is the most difficult to perceive or comprehend unless the highest sixth sense (ESP) level is attained.

-- Due to lack of spiritual practice, most people in the current era go to either the Nether world or one of the planes of existence of Hell.
+- Due to lack of spiritual practice and a higher proportion of demerits (sins), most people in the current era go to either the Nether world or one of the planes of existence of Hell in their life after death.
 We generally go to the Nether world after death when the proportion of demerits (incurred due to wrong doings on Earth) is approximately 30%.
 Demerits typically include malice towards others and a lot of desires.
-The likelihood of being attacked in the Nether world by higher-level ghosts from the lower plane of existence of Hell is almost certain.
+In the afterlife, the likelihood of being attacked in the Nether world by higher-level ghosts from the lower plane of existence of Hell is almost certain.

-- Earth is the only plane of existence where there is an amalgamation of people with varying spiritual levels.
-However, after death we go to the precise plane of existence corresponding to our spiritual level.
+- Earth is the only plane where there is an amalgamation of people with varying spiritual levels.
+However, in afterlife, we go to the precise subtle region corresponding to our spiritual level.

-- The minimum spiritual level required to attain Heaven after death is 50% (samashṭi) or 60% (vyashṭi).
-Please refer to the article, which describes what spiritual level is and the breakdown of the world population in 2006 according to spiritual level.
-Basically from the Spiritual science perspective, meritorious acts to attain Heaven or the higher positive planes of existence are those acts done with the objective of God-realisation.
-The following three criteria can be applied.
+- The minimum spiritual level required to attain Heaven in life after death is 40%.
+Please refer to the article, which describes what spiritual level is and the breakdown of the world population in 2016 according to spiritual level.
+This breakdown is valid up until the coming World War 3.
+Basically from the Spiritual science perspective, meritorious acts to attain Heaven or the higher positive planes of existence in afterlife are those acts done without expectation with the objective of God-realisation.
+The following three criteria can be applied in life after death:

 - Done without expectation of acclaim or appreciation.

-- To attain a higher plane of existence beyond Heaven one needs to be at a spiritual level higher than 60% ( samashti) or 70% (vyashti).
+- To attain a higher plane of existence in the afterlife that is beyond Heaven in the afterlife, one needs to be at a spiritual level higher than 60%.
 This can only be achieved by consistent spiritual practice according to the six basic laws of spiritual practice along with a major reduction in ego.

 - By predominant body, we mean the body that is most active, i.e., mental, intellect or the subtle ego.
-For example, in the Nether plane of existence (Bhuvarlok), the subtle bodies still have a lot of desires and attachments.
-As a result, quite often they become ghosts trying to fulfil some desire of theirs.
-This leaves them open to higher-level ghosts from the lower rungs of Hell to take advantage of their cravings to affect people on Earth.
+For example, in the Nether region (Bhuvarlok), the subtle bodies still have a lot of desires and attachments.
+As a result, quite often they become ghosts trying to fulfil some desire of theirs through their descendants or people on Earth.
+This leaves them open to higher-level negative energies from the lower regions of Hell; who take advantage of their cravings so as to affect people on Earth.

-- In Heaven plane of existence, subtle bodies experience an over abundance of happiness.
+- In Heaven, subtle bodies experience an overabundance of happiness.
 This happiness is much beyond the happiness experienced on Earth in quantity, quality and duration.
-As we go up the positive planes of existence, there is an increase in the quality of happiness and no unhappiness.
+As we go up the positive planes, there is an increase in the quality of happiness and no unhappiness.

 - Sāttvik happiness means happiness derived from helping others without any expectations or strings attached.
 When ego is involved in the act, it becomes rājasik.

-- Serenity is a higher experience than Bliss.
+- Serenity is a higher spiritual experience than Bliss.

-3.1 Positive planes of existence and reincarnation on Earth
+3.1 Life after death in positive planes of existence and reincarnation on Earth

-In some circumstances people who pass away even below the spiritual level of 60% can attain Maharlok.
-Here the person’s potential for further spiritual growth is considered.
+In some circumstances people even below the spiritual level of 60% can attain Maharlok.
+Here the person’s potential for further spiritual growth in the afterlife is considered.
 Through spiritual research we have found that that there are 5 factors that influence this potential for further spiritual growth.